-$[\underline{1}]\underline{K}$.
-"Incidental money" means earnings of a minor child for occasional work performed such as baby-sitting, cutting lawns, and other similar activities.
+K. "Incidental money" means earnings of a minor child for occasional work performed such as babysitting, cutting lawns, and other similar activities.

-[J]L. "Infant, toddler, preschool, school age" means the age categories used for assigning child care provider reimbursement rates, defined as follows:
+L. "Infant, toddler, preschool, school age" means the age categories used for assigning child care provider reimbursement rates, defined as follows:

-- (1) infant: 0-23 months;

-- (2) toddler: 24 -35 months;
+- (1) infant: zero 23 months; - (2) toddler: 24 -35 months;

-- (3) preschool: three to five year olds; and
+(3) preschool: three to five year olds; and

-- (4) school age: six year olds and older.
+(4) school age: six year olds and older.

-[K]M. "Job training and educational program" means participation in a short or long term educational or training program which provides specific job skills which allow the participant to enter the workforce and directly relates to enhancing job skills, including but not limited to the acquisition of a general equivalency diploma (GED), English as a second language, literacy training, vocational education training, secondary education including adult basic education and accredited high school programs, and post-secondary institutions.
+M. "Job training and educational program" means participation in a short or long term educational or training program which provides specific job skills which allow the participant to enter the workforce and directly relates to enhancing job skills, including but not limited to the acquisition of a general equivalency diploma (GED), English as a second language, literacy training, vocational education training, secondary education including adult basic education and accredited high school programs, and post-secondary institutions.

-[L]N. "National accreditation status" means the achievement and maintenance of accreditation status by an accrediting body that has been approved by CYFD.
-To determine approval of national accrediting bodies, the following standards are used: for center based programs, CYFD uses the 2007 national association for the education of young children (NAEYC) program standards and accreditation criteria as well as NAEYC's 2007 accreditation process criteria; for family child care, CYFD uses the CYFD family child care accreditation standards; for before and after school care, CYFD uses the CYFD before and after school accreditation standards.
+N. "National accreditation status" means the achievement and maintenance of accreditation status by an accrediting body that has been approved by CYFD.
+CYFD determines the program criteria and standards to evaluate and approve accrediting bodies.
+[To determine approval of national accrediting bodies, the following standards are used: for center based programs, CYFD uses the 2007 national association for the education of young ehildren (NAEYC) program standards and accreditation criteria as well as NAEYC's 2007 accreditation process criteria; for family child care, CYFD uses the CYFD family child care accreditation standards; for before and after school care, CYFD uses the CYFD before and after school accreditation standards.]

-(1)) The fol llowing are the only national accrediting bodies that are approved by CYFD: (a) the association of Christian schools international (ACSI); (b) the council on accreditation (COA) for early childhood education and after school programs; (c) the international Christian accrediting association (ICAA); (d) the national accreditation commission for early care and education programs (NAC); (e) the national association for the education of young children (NAEYC) academy for early childhood program acc creditation; or (f) the national association of family child care (NAFCC).
+The following are the only national accrediting bodies that are approved by CYFD:

+- (a) the association of Christian schools international (ACSI); - (b) the council on accreditation (COA) for early childhood education and after school programs;

+(c) the international Christian accrediting association (ICAA);

+(d) the national accreditation commission for early care and education programs

+(NAC);

+(e) the national association for the education of young children (NAEYC) academy for early childhood program accreditation; [or]

+(f) the national association of family child care (NAFCC); or [-]

+(g) the national early childhood program accreditation (NECPA).